 Although there is no approved RHDV2 vaccination available in the US, there are vaccinations available and in use in Europe.
 Following confirmation of RHDV2 within the state of Nevada, NDA, in cooperation with USDA, was able to authorize the importation and distribution of RHDV2 vaccination through Nevada licensed veterinarians.
 As the importation process is both cost and labor intensive, and requires approval through USDA and NDA, licensed Nevada veterinarians should contact NDA for more information.
 It should be noted that no vaccination is 100% effective, and vaccinated rabbits can still become infected and spread the disease.

 UPDATE: A new RHDV2 vaccine has received Emergency Use Authorization from the Center for Veterinary Biologics, and the Nevada State Veterinarian has authorized the conditional use of this vaccine by Nevada licensed veterinarians in Nevada rabbits.
 Veterinarians can contact the Nevada State Veterinarian directly with further questions.
 Rabbit owners should continue to contact their veterinarians with questions, including vaccination options.

 Who to contact with questions or suspected cases

 - Rabbit owners should direct any questions or concerns to their veterinarian.

-- Concerns regarding wild rabbits can be directed to NDOW Wildlife Health Specialist Nate LaHue, DVM, MPVM.
+- Concerns regarding wild rabbits can be directed to NDOW Wildlife Health Specialist at 775-688-1500 or email at Nate LaHue, DVM, MPVM.

 - Veterinarians with questions or suspect cases can contact the State Veterinarian directly.